 On June 24, 2016, Evercore Partners Services East L.L.C. ("East") entered into a loan agreement with PNC Bank, National Association ("PNC") for a revolving credit facility in an aggregate principal amount of up to \$30,000, to be used for working capital and other corporate activities.
 This facility is secured by East's accounts receivable and the proceeds therefrom, as well as certain assets of EGL, including certain of EGL's accounts receivable.
 In addition, the agreement contains certain reporting covenants as well as certain debt covenants that prohibit East and the Company from incurring other indebtedness subject to specified exceptions.
+The Company was in compliance with these covenants as of June 30, 2017.
 Drawings under this facility bear interest at the prime rate.
-The facility matures on June 23, 2017, subject to an extension agreed to between East and PNC.
 On February 2, 2017, East drew down \$30,000 on this facility, which was repaid on March 10, 2017.
+The facility was renewed on June 14, 2017, and the maturity date was extended to June 22, 2018.